FieldRobotEvent/Virtual_Field_Robot_Event_21/README.md

 5. After the installation type ‘source ~/.bashrc’ in the terminal.
 6. You can now run the simulation by running ‘roslaunch simple_world simple_world.launch'.
 7. You can controll the robot, and see the sensor output using 'roslaunch jackal_viz view_robot.launch'.
 If you encounter any errors, we refer you to the troubleshooting section.
-8. The robot used in the simulation is the Clearpath Jackal, you can find detailed instructions and documentation at http://www.clearpathrobotics.com/assets/guides/kinetic/jackal/simulation.html
+8. The robot used in the simulation is the Clearpath Jackal, you can find detailed instructions and documentation at http://www.clearpathrobotics.com/assets/guides/kinetic/jackal/simulation.html Be aware that the Jackal has a GPS but that the use of a GNSS receiver is not allowed except for the Free Style in Task 5.
+The focus for the other tasks in terms of localisation shall be on relative positioning and sensor based behaviours.

 *) Feel free to use other versions of Ubuntu, ROS, packages and other software.
 We have only tested the above versions and software.